USNS Salvor: MV-22B Osprey recovery operations near Okinawa

 In early December 2016, Salvor and the embarked Mobile Diving and Salvage Unit (MDSU) ONE, Company 1-8, were supporting Defense POW/MIA Accounting Agency operations in Okinawa.
 A US Marine Corps MV-22B Osprey of Marine Aircraft Group 36 crashed in the early morning of 13 December 2016, near Camp Schwab.
 Fortunately, all five personnel in the crash were rescued.
 By 15 December, Salvor was on site awaiting orders to begin recovery operations, while MDSU Company 1-8 performed a salvage survey in the tidal zone where the Osprey wreckage lay.
 Despite challenges such as weather and sporadic rocks in the area, the divers and Salvor's crew fully recovered the aircraft wreckage by the end of 21 December 2016.
 During the recovery operation, USNS Salvor ran aground forcing her to undergo extensive repairs in dry-dock.

 MV-22B Osprey recovery near Australia

 In September 2017, Salvor and embarked MDSU-1 divers recovered the sunken wreckage of a US Marine Corps MV-22 Osprey, from a depth of 215 ft, approximately 18 mi from Queensland, Australia.
 The VMM-265 Osprey crashed on 5 August 2017, after taking off from USS Bonhomme Richard and while attempting to land aboard USS Green Bay.
 Three U.S. Marines were killed in the crash, and 23 others were rescued.

+Removal of Oil from Prinz Eugen Wreck

+Over a period of several months in 2018, Salvor worked with the Navy's Mobile Diving and Salvage Unit One and a civilian tanker, Humber, to pump fuel oil from the wreck of the former German heavy cruiser Prinz Eugen in the Marshall Islands in an attempt to prevent an oil leak from the capsized ship's full fuel tanks.
+The operation successfully removed approximately 250,000 US gallons of fuel, amounting to around 97% of the fuel remaining on the wreck.

+Maintenance in India

+USNS Salvor underwent repair and upgrades after it reached Kattupalli Shipyard, India of Larsen & Toubro on 9 July 2023.
+This was the third US Navy ship to undergo repairs at the shipyard and the first after the Master Ship Repair Agreement signing with L&T. This was a result of the U.S.-India 2+2 Ministerial Dialogue in April 2022 where US was represented by Secretary of Defense Lloyd Austin and U.S. Secretary of State Antony Blinken.
+The time period for the repair is two weeks after which it will again return in November for a 90 day comprehensive repair.